 How did it get deleted?
 We may never know, but the current administration, stocked top to bottom with apologists for the coal, gas, and oil industries, makes it plain the fossil fuel companies have their tentacles into every level of government and are determined to squeeze every penny out of their investments even if it means destroying the Earth.
 It’s specious to think those tentacles don’t extend into the Biden camp and the Democratic National Committee as well.

 According to The Verge, on August 17 the DNC quietly removed language calling for an end to fossil fuel subsidies from a draft policy statement.
 The Huffington Post picked up on the change, which alerted progressives and conservationists that the game was afoot.
 They responded with a full court press to get the language — which was never removed from the Democratic Party’s official web page — reinstated.
+(Update: the language has now been removed.
+That link gets a 404 —Ed.)

 And so it appears now it has been put back in, after a storm of criticism from environmental groups.
 “Fires & extreme weather are killing people and devastating the economy and @DNC can’t even accept an end to public subsidies for making it worse?”
 Greenpeace executive director Annie Leonard tweeted last night.
 “This is immoral, criminal, inexcusable.”